');

 About Kilauea, HI

-Kilauea is a small community in Hawaii with a population of 3,104 residents.
-The median household income is $86,382 per year, which is above the national average.
-The median age in Kilauea is 42.4 years.
+Kilauea is a small town located in Hawaii with a population of 3,104 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $86,382 per year, which is 15% above the national median of $75,149.
+The median age of 42.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Kilauea Ranks in Hawaii